 Both Superman and Supergirl have the same basic power sets.
 Both characters can fly, are invulnerable, have super-strength, super speed, super hearing, super vision, have heat-vision, and super strong cold-breath.
 But where Superman grew up on Earth and grew into his powers, Kara did not.
 Supergirl is newer to this whole super hero thing and lacks the experience Clark has at using his powers.
 That leaves her struggling to defeat villains that her cousin Superman could have taken down easily.

 Both Superman and Supergirl (at least in their current incarnations… there have been others) are Kryptonians.
-Like all kryptonians they draw their strength from Earth’s red sun.
+Like all kryptonians they draw their strength from Earth’s yellow sun.
 Superman has spent far more time on earth than Supergirl, so he has absorbed more energy from our sun.
 That means Superman is far stronger than his female counterpart.

 Eventually after spending time on Earth, Kara Zor-El manifested new powers never developed by Clark Kent.
 The Supergirl mythos explains these as a result of the natural difference between male and female Kryptonian bodies.
-Basically, Supergirl processes energy from our red sun differently than Superman’s does.
+Basically, Supergirl processes energy from our yellow sun differently than Superman’s does.
 These other powers take different forms but specifically Supergirl has been known to manifest protective crystals in times of stress as a form of protection.